 Anne Levinson, who chairs the Public Disclosure Commission, previously wrote Sheldon a letter in February saying that putting the financial-disclosure forms online would save the agency time and resources.
 She said people have been requesting the F-1 forms and uploading them to other websites already.

 "In other words, whether or not the PDC posted the F-1s online, they were getting posted, and the staff were spending hundreds of hours a year responding to requests," Levinson wrote.

 Because the legislation was amended, it now has to go back to the state House for final approval.

-State Rep. Zack Hudgins, D-Tukwila, the bill’s prime sponsor in the House, said Wednesday that he thinks the story about the kidnapping “seems kooky.”
+State Rep. Zack Hudgins, D-Tukwila, the bill’s prime sponsor in the House, said he thinks the story about the kidnapping “seems kooky.”
 Still, he said he is unlikely to fight over the amendment, since it doesn’t change the current practice for disclosing F-1s.